Want to be a more productive writer? Check out these ideas for boosting that productivity

-Maybe you haven’t been chewing over some specific plot or scene, maybe you don’t know what to write but you want to write.
-To stay productive and get something done (other than just staring at that ceiling again waiting for the muse to show up)...keep your idea notes close.
+Maybe you haven’t been chewing on some specific plot or scene, maybe you don’t know what to write but you want to write.
+To stay productive and get something done keep your idea notes close.

 All writers have them, maybe they are on your phone, maybe in a notebook, maybe scribbled on the back of a Taco Bell receipt.. wherever you have been jotting down those ideas as they bubble up.
 Bring it with you to your writing space.

-Yes we are all children craving the “Good Job” sticker or the smiley face or the huge bar of chocolate… create a reward for completing a goal.
+Create a reward for completing a goal.
 Maybe it was to write every day for a month.
 Maybe it was to write 5,000 words in 2 weeks.
 Maybe it was to complete your outline.
-Incentive yourself people!
+Incentivise yourself, people!

 OTHER ARTICLES THAT MAY HELP INCREASE PRODUCTIVITY

 - Creative Constipation (otherwise known as Writers Block)